Business Associate Agreement

 - Use and Disclosure of PHI.
 Business Associate may use or disclose PHI as Required by Law.
 Business Associate shall not use or further disclose PHI other than as permitted or required by this Agreement or as Required by Law.
 Business Associate shall not use or disclose PHI in a manner that would violate the HIPAA Rules if used or disclosed by Covered Entity, provided, however, that Business Associate may use and disclose PHI as necessary for the proper management and administration of Business Associate, for the specific uses and disclosures set forth herein, and to carry out its legal responsibilities.
 Business Associate agrees, to the extent that Business Associate is to carry out one or more of Covered Entity’s obligation(s) under Subpart E of 45 C.F.R.
 Part 164, to comply with the requirements of Subpart E of 45 C.F.R.
 Part 164 that apply to Covered Entity in the performance of such obligation(s).

 - Safeguards.
-Business Associate shall maintain appropriate safeguards to ensure that PHI is not used or disclosed in violation of this Agreement or applicable law.
+Business Associate shall maintain appropriate safeguards, as detailed in the Security Safeguards in the CCSA, to ensure that PHI is not used or disclosed in violation of this Agreement or applicable law.
 Business Associate shall implement administrative, physical and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of any electronic PHI it creates, receives, maintains, or transmits on behalf of Covered Entity and shall comply, where applicable, with Subpart C of 45 C.F.R.
 Part 164 with respect to such electronic PHI to prevent use or disclosure of such electronic PHI other than as provided for by this Agreement.